Bilusca/csshortcut-app/README.md

 > Projeto sussa pra aprender umas paradas ai.

+## Automatic Tasks

+- `$ gulp build`: Compile, concat and minify all files
+- `$ gulp server`: Watch the files and start a static server

 ## Versioning

 To keep better organization of releases we follow the [Semantic Versioning 2.0.0](http://semver.org/) guidelines.